 Compensation is assessed on the basis of common law damages, but the scheme currently has a lower limit of £1,500 and a maximum limit of £100,000.
 The lower limit (below which no payment will be made) will usually apply when the injuries are of a minor nature eg cuts and bruises or sprains.

 The CICB feel that it is important that if you have been a victim of a crime of violence, you inform the police of all the circumstances without delay, and that you co-operate with their enquiries and any subsequent prosecution.
 You need to be able to convince the CICB that you were not in any way responsible for the incident in which you were injured, otherwise the CICB may decide to make a reduced award, or make no award at all.

 The CICB can also refuse compensation, or reduce it, on account of previous criminal convictions.
 There is no limit to the sort of conduct (bad conduct or misconduct, including provocative behaviour) that the CICB can take into consideration.
 In particular, the CICB will look very carefully at the circumstances to ensure that your conduct “before, during or after the events giving rise to the claim” was not such that it would be inappropriate to make a payment from public funds.

 Applying for compensation

-If, after having looked at the guide to the Criminal Injuries Compensation Scheme, you think that you may be eligible for compensation, please complete and submit an application form and any supporting documentation (including proof of identity, receipts, estimates, etc).
-If you are not sure if you are eligible, or have a question about filling in the application form, please contact the secretary for further advice / guidance.
+If, after having looked at the guide to the Criminal Injuries Compensation Scheme, you think that you may be eligible for compensation, complete and submit an application form and any supporting documentation (including proof of identity, receipts, estimates, etc).
+If you are not sure if you are eligible, or have a question about filling in the application form, contact the secretary for further advice / guidance.